 The Apparel Industry

 Using the Image Recognition technology for this purpose could give the bespoke tailoring niche a huge boost, tipping the scales in favor of tailor-made garments in the case of a vast number of garment manufacturers.
-In essence, this alone is enough for Image Recognition to be worth their most close attention.
+In essence, this alone is enough for Image Recognition to be worth their attention.

-However, the use of Image Recognition and Computer Vision bodes a lot more boon for larger-scale apparel manufacturers and merchants than the mere chance to diversify their business and get hooked into larger-than-average bespoke tailoring.
-In addition to its better known QA applications (for instance, textile quality control and seam puckering-related QA), Image Recognition allows them to equip their brick-and-mortar and online stores with Computer Vision- and ML-connected devices that can help find well-fitting and becoming garments for a specific person based on the person’s looks, prevailing recent trends, and fashion designers’ recommendations.
+However, the use of Image Recognition and Computer Vision bodes a lot more boon for larger-scale apparel manufacturers and merchants than a mere chance to diversify their business and get hooked into larger-than-average bespoke tailoring.
+In addition to its better known QA applications (for instance, textile quality control and seam puckering-related QA), Image Recognition allows them to equip their brick-and-mortar and online stores with Computer Vision- and ML-connected devices.
+These devices can help find well-fitting and becoming garments for a specific person based on the person’s looks, prevailing recent trends, and fashion designers’ recommendations.

 As far as online shopping is concerned, a visitor to a website can be offered the option of getting familiar with clothing items that are similar to the one that has taken their fancy.
-Image Recognition also allows using a snapshot of a garment to find similar clothing items in an online catalogue.
+Besides, Image Recognition allows using a snapshot of a garment to find similar clothing items in an online catalog.
 In particular, the latter kind of a solution is presently offered by the French AI company Watiz.
 Incidentally, their Epick app allows the user to find clothes similar to those they have seen worn in TV shows.